Hangover3832/ComfyUI-Hangover-Nodes/README.md

 ### Node: Microsoft kosmos-2 for Comfyui

-An implementation of [Microsoft kosmos-2](https://huggingface.co/microsoft/kosmos-2-patch14-224) image to text transformer
+An implementation of [Microsoft kosmos-2](https://huggingface.co/microsoft/kosmos-2-patch14-224) text to image to text transformer

 ![](img/ComfyUI_00001_.png)